liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/datastax-astra-cassandra.md

 ### Configure connection

-1. Specify the database JDBC URL in the `[liquibase.properties](https://docs.liquibase.com/concepts/connections/creating-config-properties.html)` file (defaults file), along with other properties you want to set a default value for.
+1. Specify the database JDBC URL in the [`liquibase.properties`](https://docs.liquibase.com/concepts/connections/creating-config-properties.html) file (defaults file), along with other properties you want to set a default value for.
 Liquibase does not parse the URL.

+    To configure the JDBC URL, you will need the following information:

     - `secureconnectbundle`: the fully qualified path of the cloud secure connect bundle file
     - `keyspace`: the keyspace to connect to